Home / Know Your Rights / Arizona

 Your Key Rights Under Arizona Law

-These are your enforceable rights under Arizona Revised Statutes Title 33, Chapter 16 (Arizona Planned Communities Act).
+These are your enforceable rights under A.R.S.
+Title 33, Chapter 16 (Arizona Planned Community Act).
 Each right has a specific statute citation you can use in any dispute letter.

 Right to Access Association Records Within 10 Business Days

-Arizona homeowners have the right to inspect and copy association financial records and other official books and records.
-The HOA must fulfill records requests within 10 business days and cannot charge a fee for making records available for review.
+Under §33-1805, homeowners have the right to inspect and copy association financial records, governing documents, meeting minutes, contracts, and member lists.
+The HOA must make records available within 10 business days of written request.
+HOA may charge a reasonable cost for copies — but NOT for inspection.

-Broad Flag Display Rights — Plus Flagpole Installation
+Broad Flag Display Rights — Including State Flag and Flagpole Installation

-Arizona law protects your right to display the U.S. flag, Arizona state flag, military service branch flags, POW/MIA flag, Arizona Indian nations flags, Gadsden flag, Betsy Ross flag, and first responder flags.
-Your HOA cannot prohibit display of any of these flags.
-Additionally, your HOA cannot prohibit you from installing a flagpole in your front or backyard.
+A.R.S. §33-1808 protects the right to display the U.S. flag, Arizona state flag, military service branch flags, POW/MIA flag, Arizona Indian nations flags, Gadsden flag, Betsy Ross flag, and first responder flags.
+Your HOA cannot prohibit any of these. §33-1808(B) also prohibits HOAs from banning a flagpole in your front or backyard.

 What Your Arizona HOA Cannot Restrict